-Mark Helyar is an Advocate of the Royal Court of Guernsey, Notary Public and the managing partner of Bedell Cristin's Guernsey office.
-He advises local and international regulatory authorities, government departments, listed companies, insurers and reinsurers, brokers, managers and investment advisers on all matters relating to the insurance, captive and reinsurance sector, including capital raising structures, investment funds and insurance-linked securities.

-Mark has advised clients worldwide on a variety of contentious and non-contentious insurance and reinsurance matters and is an acknowledged expert in the formation and structuring of segregated cell companies for insurance and capital raising, having recently assisted in drafting ICC legislation for Malta.
-He acts for the world's oldest PCC and largest captive, amongst many others.
-He acted for the plaintiffs in the first substantial litigation against a protected cell company and has advised on a number of contentious cross-border insolvencies including those relating to US asbestosis liability.
+Mark Helyar is the Managing Partner of Bedell Cristin's Guernsey office and Bâtonnier of the Guernsey Bar.
+He advises local and international regulatory authorities, government departments, listed companies, insurers and reinsurers, brokers, managers, and investment advisers on all matters relating to the insurance, captive and reinsurance sectors.
+Mark has advised clients worldwide on a variety of contentious and non-contentious insurance and reinsurance matters and is an acknowledged international expert in the formation and structuring of segregated cell companies for insurance and capital raising, having recently assisted in drafting ICC legislation for Malta and advised other foreign governments on implementation of similar legislation.
+He recently became responsible for the first ever public listing of a private CAT bond on the Channel Islands Stock Exchange.